-At Smiles of Chevy Chase, Dr. Markogiannakis uses advanced equipment to diagnose and treat your TMD to relieve painful symptoms.
+At Smiles of Chevy Chase, Dr. Markogiannakis uses advanced equipment to diagnose and effectively treat your TMD to relieve painful symptoms.
 Your treatment will be based on the cause of your TMD and your specific condition, but some options include oral appliances (mouth or night guards), bite adjustment, dental restorations, and more.
-Contact our Chevy Chase, MD dental facility if you think you may be experiencing symptoms of TMD.
+Keep reading to learn more about TMJ disorders and how our Chevy Chase dentist can help.

 "I’ve been seeing Dr. Marko and her amazing team for 3 years now.
 I did my research when it came time to finding a new dentist after moving to DC, growing up in a dentist office caused me to have high standards.
 (And come on who actually enjoys the dentist?!)
 Well they blew all my expectations out of the park.
 They’re professional, thorough, informative, caring and very friendly.
 They always take the time to go above and beyond- even when I gave them the hardest time about finding the right material for my night-guard.
 Everyone (except me) had patience and reassurance through the whole process.
 They make every appointment a pleasant experience!"- A.M. / Google / May 28, 2020